aidos-lab/Topo_LLM_public/README.md

 TODO: Explain how to train the Trippy-R dialogue state tracking models.

+To train the dialogue state tracking models for which we compute the local estimates, use the official [TripPy-R](https://gitlab.cs.uni-duesseldorf.de/general/dsml/trippy-r-public) codebase.

 #### Local estimates computation for the Trippy-R models

+- Update the model file paths in the config file `configs/language_model/roberta-base-trippy_r_multiwoz21_short_runs.yaml` to the location where you place the model files.

 TODO: Explain how to compute local estimates for the Trippy-R models.
 TODO: Explain how to create the plots comparing local dimensions and task performance for the Trippy-R models.